This post is also available in: Español

 The Battle of Puebla occurred on the “Cinco de Mayo” (May 5th) of 1862.
-Ranchera music realistically came later, towards the early 20th century, when the Mexican Revolution was taking place around the events of 1910.
-But the warfare similarities are evident, and the story of “Adelita” could well have happened at either war time, the Mexican Revolution circa 1910, the “Cinco de Mayo” Battle of Puebla on 1862, or even as far back as the Mexican Independence War circa 1810.
+Ranchera music realistically came later, towards the early 20th century.
+It came to form when the Mexican Revolution was taking place around the events of 1910.
+Nevertheless, the warfare similarities are evident.
+The story of “Adelita” could well have happened during any war.
+It’s a story that could have happened during the Mexican Revolution circa 1910, the “Cinco de Mayo” Battle of Puebla on 1862, or even as far back as the Mexican Independence War circa 1810.

 Nobody is sure if the “ranchera” “Adelita” was based on a real woman or not.
-One thing that we do know is that “Adelita” was not the only folk hero woman portrayed in “rancheras”.
-“La Valentine” and “Marietta” are two other women that also played a part of the Mexican Revolution folk legend through “rancheras”.
+One thing that we do know is that “Adelita” was not the only folk hero woman portrayed in “ranchera” music.
+“La Valentine” and “Marietta” are two other women that also played a part of the Mexican Revolution folk legend through “ranchera” songs.

-“Rancheras” started in around the time of the Mexican Revolution and where normally sang by a single person with a guitar.
-Like so many other Latin music genres that originated around this time, the served to tell stories to a population that mostly couldn’t read.
+“Rancheras” started in around the time of the Mexican Revolution.
+They where normally sang by a single person with a guitar.
+Like so many other Latin music genres that originated around this time, it served to tell stories to a population that mostly couldn’t read.
 Music became their main mean of mass communication, like a verbal newspaper.

-The roots of the word “ranchera” come from the word “rancho” because the songs originated on the ranches and in the countryside of rural Mexico.
-“Rancheras” are also performed by “norteño” or “banda” groups of nothern Mexico or southern U.S..
+The roots of the word “ranchera” come from the word “rancho”.
+This is because the songs originated on the ranches and in the countryside of rural Mexico.
+The “ranchera” is also performed by “norteño” or “banda” groups of northern Mexico or southern U.S..

-My favorite “ranchera” composers are the late Jose Alfredo Jimenez, who probably owns the biggest songbook in this genre even today, and the popular contemporary Mexican singer-songwriter Juan Gabriel.
+My favorite “ranchera” composer was the late Jose Alfredo Jimenez.
+He probably owns the biggest songbook in this genre even today.
+Additionally, I also like the popular contemporary Mexican singer-songwriter Juan Gabriel.

 The commemoration of the “Cinco de Mayo” and the Battle of Puebla remind us of that time in Mexican history.
-“La Adelita” is a classic that even though cannot be chronologically associated with the “Cinco de Mayo”, it can certainly illustrate the role brave Mexican women had in Mexican military history.
+“La Adelita” is a classic that cannot be chronologically associated with the “Cinco de Mayo”.
+However, it can certainly illustrate the role brave Mexican women had in Mexican history.